 Isolate the newcomer

-It is a good idea to isolate the newcomer for the first 2 days upon arrival.
+It is a good idea to isolate the newcomer for the first two days upon arrival.
 In a room with a window, place a fresh bowl of water, and food, and bed and your new cat's litter.
 Cats need to explore their environment before being able to interact socially.
 Sit quietly and let them approach you, without forcing the contact.
-Visit your cat 3 or 4 times a day in their room.
+Visit your cat three or four times a day in their room.

 Reassure your old companion